 method and write a modified index.html

-into the output… But let’s jump to a more interesting solution.
+into the output… But let’s jump to a more exciting solution.

 A less invasive solution would be returning a short-lived cookie along with index.html